vladstudio/edna/src/note-help.md

 By default notes are stored in the browser (localStorage).

-In browsers that support file system access (currently Chrome) you can store notes on disk instead.
+If your browser supports file system access (currently Chrome) you can store notes on disk.

-You can do one-time export from localStorage to a folder on disk:
+You can do one time export from localStorage to a directory on disk:
 - right click for context menu, `Notes storage / Move notes from browser to directory`
 - pick a directory on disk
 - we save notes on disk as `${name}.edna.txt` files in chosen directory and delete notes in localStorage

-You can have multiple folders with notes.
-Use context menu `Notes storage / Open notes in directory` to open a different directory.

-It could be a new directory, without existing notes, in which case we'll create default `scratch` note.
+You can have multiple directories with notes.
+Use context menu `Notes storage / Open notes in directory` to open notes in a different directory.
+If it's a new directory, without existing notes, we'll create default `scratch` note.

 You can go back to storing in browser with context menu `Notes storage / Open notes in browser (localStorage)`.
 Note that unlike going from browser => directory, it doesn't import the notes from directory.
 If you moved notes from localStorage to directory, we deleted them from localStorage.